mvgiacomello/ca-qa-tech-test/THOUGHTS.md

 # Thoughts and Bugs found

+Except for a couple smoke tests, all of them fail because the front-ent is not hooked to the API.

 These are probably intentionally placed for interview purposes but, here they are:

 1. By analysing the system under test I couldn't find API calls being fired by the browser upon submitting a new entity